GitSatyen/CourseBuas/_pages/index.md

 -->
 Mainly sports, gaming and other media.
 Currenlty I'm busy with Totk and Yakuza 0.
 My favorite videogame is still Xenoblade Chronicles 2 because of how broken you can equip yourself in the game with the buff combinations.

 For music i like hiphop, R&B, Asian pop/rock and Latin music.
 And with movies I like action, mysterie and animation.
-I really the movie into the spiderverse, not just because of the action but the soundtrack which was made by some of favorite artists.
+I really liked the movie Into the Spiderverse, not just because of the action but the soundtrack which was made by some of favorite artists.

 I like Italy a lot and went there once this vacation.
 Other than that I really would like to go to Japan or California.